vaishnavirshah/hw2-solution/expense_tracker/README.md

 The homework will be based on this project named "Expense Tracker",where users will be able to add/remove daily transaction.

+## Undo functionality
+Undo functionality added where users can delete any selected row.
+The button will be enabled only when a row is selected otherwise will remain disabled.
+The total field will get updated everytime a transaction is deleted.

 ## Compile

 To compile the code from terminal, use the following command: